phhei/ArgsValidNovel/index.md

 We divide the task of Validity-Novelty-Prediction into two subtasks.

 1. Task A: The first task consists of a binary classification task along the dimensions of novelty and validity, classifying a conclusion as being valid/novel or not given a textual premise.
-1. Task B: The second subtask will consist in classifying the degree to which a conclusion is valid / novel as a regression task.
+1. Task B: The second subtask will consist a comparinson of two conclusions in terms of validty / novelty

 Participants can choose whether to address Task A or Task B, or both.